 Grant income increased from \$1.2 million for the year ended September 30, 2016 to \$1.7 million for the year ended September 30, 2017.
-The increase of \$0.5 million related to an increase in research grant income as we entered into an additional collaboration agreement with the U.K. government to fund additional projects in 2017.
+The increase of \$0.5 million related to an increase in research grant income as we received an additional research grant from the U.K. government to fund additional projects in 2017.